Your prostate health is important to your overall quality of life.

-In addition to this, genetics plays a role.
-If your father or brother had prostate cancer, then your chances are 2 – 3 times higher of developing it yourself.
+In addition to this, genetics also plays a role.
+If your father or brother had prostate cancer, then your chances are 2 – 3 times higher of developing it.
 Prostate cancer risks also increase if the women in your family have a history of breast cancer.

 Additionally, diet has been shown to play a role in the development of prostate cancer.
 Men who eat high-fat diets are at a higher risk than those who eat low-fat, plant-based foods.